-The owner who intends to demolish his ship, or a dhow or sea craft exceeding 50 GRT, must state the same and request the authorization to the Enrollment Board, delivering the ship's documents.
+The owner, who intends to demolish his ship, or dhow or sea craft exceeding 50 GRT, must state the same and request the authorization to the Enrollment Board delivering the ship's documents.

-The Authority publishes the statement according to the procedure set forth in Article 43.
+The authority published the statement according to the procedure set forth in Article 43.

-If, within 120 days from the date on which the statement was published, creditors put forward claims in this respect, or if the existence of real or guarantee rights on the vessel is proved, the authorization can be granted only after claims have been rejected by an irrevocable judgement, or after creditors have been all satisfied, or rights cancelled, or, in default, if the owner has fulfilled the provisions of the Maritime Authority for crew wages and for the amounts due to the Administration.
+If, within 120days from the date on which the statement was published, creditors put forward claims in this respect, or if the existence or real or guarantee rights on the vessel is proved, the authorization can be after claims have been rejected by an irrevocable judgement, or after creditors have been all satisfied, or rights cancelled, or, in default, if the owner has fulfilled owner the provisions

+Of the Maritime Authority for crew wages and for the amounts due to the administration.

-The authorization is also granted by the judicial Authority under request of the most diligent party in order to safeguard the creditors' interests.
+The authorization is also granted by the judicial Authority under request of the most diligent part in order to safeguard the creditors' interests.

-Neverthless, demolition can be fortwith authorized when the same is necessary for serious urgency reasons.
+Nevertheless, demolition can be forthwith authorized when the same is necessary for serious urgency reasons.